DataDog/datadog-api-client-go/api/v1/datadog/docs/GroupWidgetDefinition.md

 NewGroupWidgetDefinitionWithDefaults instantiates a new GroupWidgetDefinition object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetBackgroundColor

+`func (o *GroupWidgetDefinition) GetBackgroundColor() string`

+GetBackgroundColor returns the BackgroundColor field if non-nil, zero value otherwise.

+### GetBackgroundColorOk

+`func (o *GroupWidgetDefinition) GetBackgroundColorOk() (*string, bool)`

+GetBackgroundColorOk returns a tuple with the BackgroundColor field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBackgroundColor

+`func (o *GroupWidgetDefinition) SetBackgroundColor(v string)`

+SetBackgroundColor sets BackgroundColor field to given value.

+### HasBackgroundColor

+`func (o *GroupWidgetDefinition) HasBackgroundColor() bool`

+HasBackgroundColor returns a boolean if a field has been set.

 ### GetLayoutType